Tarrare: Military service

 On the outbreak of the War of the First Coalition, Tarrare joined the French Revolutionary Army.
 However, military rations were insufficient to satisfy his appetite.
-He would carry out tasks for other soldiers in return for a share of their rations and scavenge on the dungheap for scraps, but this was not enough to satisfy him.
+He carried out tasks for other soldiers in return for a share of their rations and scavenged in dungheaps for scraps, but this was not enough to satisfy him.
 He was admitted to the military hospital at Soultz-sous-Forêts with a case of extreme exhaustion.
-He was granted quadruple rations but remained hungry; he would scavenge for garbage in gutters and refuse containers, eat the scraps of food left by other patients, and creep into the apothecary's room to eat the poultices.
+He was granted quadruple rations but remained hungry; he scavenged for garbage in gutters and trash containers, ate the scraps of food left by other patients, and crept into the apothecary's room to eat the poultices.
 Military surgeons could not understand his appetite; Tarrare was ordered to remain in the military hospital to take part in physiological experiments designed by Dr. Courville (surgeon to the 9th Hussar Regiment) and Pierre-François Percy, surgeon-in-chief of the hospital.

 Courville and Percy decided to test Tarrare's capacity for food.
-A meal had been prepared for 15 labourers near the hospital's gates; although generally hospital-staff restrained Tarrare in the presence of food, on this occasion, Courville allowed him to reach the table undisturbed.
-Tarrare ate the entire meal of two large meat-pies, plates of grease and salt and four gallons of milk, and then immediately fell asleep; Courville noted that Tarrare's belly became taut and inflated like a large balloon.
+A meal had been prepared for 15 labourers near the hospital's gates; although generally hospital staff restrained Tarrare in the presence of food, on this occasion, Courville allowed him to reach the table undisturbed.
+Tarrare ate the entire meal of two large meat pies, plates of grease and salt and four gallons of milk, and then immediately fell asleep; Courville noted that Tarrare's belly became taut and inflated like a large balloon.
 On another occasion, Tarrare was presented with a live cat.
-He tore the cat's abdomen open with his teeth and drank its blood, and proceeded to eat the entire cat aside from its bones, before vomiting up its fur and skin.
-Following this, hospital-staff offered Tarrare a variety of other animals including snakes, lizards and puppies, all of which were eaten; he also swallowed an entire eel without chewing, having first crushed its head with his teeth.
+He promptly tore the cat's abdomen open with his teeth, drank its blood, and proceeded to eat the entire cat aside from its bones, before vomiting the remnants of its fur and skin.
+Following this, hospital staff offered Tarrare a variety of other animals including snakes, lizards and puppies, all of which were eaten; he also swallowed an entire eel without chewing, having first crushed its head with his teeth.